sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 the assumption that sample workloads are representative of real-world workloads, we should stick to that assumption.

-Below is a graph showing the total number of instruction pointer jumps for 6 representative programs on three different workloads.
+Below is a graph showing the results of function and block reordering for 6 representative programs on three different workloads.
+Each bar represents the corresponding program's average *normalized* number of instruction pointer jumps for the workloads, and the error bars represent the standard error.
+To normalize the instruction pointer jumps, I divided by the unoptimized program's number of instruction pointer jumps.
+This makes it easier to compare results for different workloads, as larger workloads will naturally have more total instruction pointer jumps.
 The last two programs do not contain any functions.
 Programs and workloads can be found [here](https://github.com/Blue9/bril/tree/project-2/workload).

 <p align="center">